 - Add 2 Tablespoons of butter to the pan

 - Once butter melts, add the mushroom caps to the pan

 - Cook until mushrooms are lightly browned.

 - Add the crushed garlic and cook for about 2 more minutes

 - Salt the mushroom caps

 - Place cooked mushroom caps in baking pan.
-(I use two 9½ in. glass pie pans.)
+(I use one 9½ in. glass pie pans.)

 - Roll the sausage mixer into a ball and place in the mushroom cap